Toward Efficient Polynomial Preconditioning for GMRES: Polynomial Preconditioned GMRES using a GMRES polynomial

 For real-valued matrices, we again avoid complex arithmetic by combining complex conjugates.
 Suppose all $\theta_i$'s are real for $i <k$ and then $\theta_k = a+bi$ with $\theta_{k+1}=a-bi$.
 Then the sum of the next two terms of $p(\alpha)$ is rewritten as follows:

 Assuming $\theta_{k+1}$ is not the last root, we next need to form the product $u_{k+2}$.
-The last two terms of this can be combined as in (\ref{eqn:combineProd}).
+The last two terms of $u_{k+2}$ can be combined as in (\ref{eqn:combineProd}).
 Algorithm \ref{Alg:PAtimesbAltComplex} details the full process for applying $p(A)$ while avoiding complex arithmetic.

+We let the vector operations or $vops$ be the total number of length-$n$ vector operations such as dot products, norms and $daxpys$ (a $daxpy$ is multiplying a vector by a scalar and adding to another vector).
 Note that applying $p(A)$ to a vector requires more $vops$ than applying $\phi(A)$.
 However, applying $p$ becomes less expensive as the number of complex harmonic Ritz values increases.
 If $r$ is the number of real harmonic Ritz values and $c$ is the number of non-real harmonic Ritz values, then the number of $daxpys$ needed to apply $p$ is $2r+(3/2)c-1$.
 This gives one reason to compute $\phi(A)v$ using Algorithm 1 instead of using $A$ times $p(A)v$: if all the harmonic Ritz values are real, then applying $p$ directly requires almost twice as many $daxpys$ as applying $\phi$.

 Algorithm \ref{Alg:PPGMRESmain} summarizes the new polynomial preconditioned GMRES using the three previous algorithms.
 To combine the polynomial with a standard preconditioner $M^{-1}$, simply use the matrix $AM^{-1}$ for the initial GMRES run and computation of harmonic Ritz values.
 Then implement the second phase with (\ref{eqn:ppsyspre}) and (\ref{eqn:ppsys2pre}).